lukaszgryglicki/gha2pg/README.md

 - Database password: PG_PASS || 'password'

 Typical internal usage:
-`PG_PASS=your_password ./structure.rb`
+`time PG_PASS=your_password ./structure.rb`

 There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create psql tables for gha.
 But this is only useful while developing this tool.

 # Future
-Next plan is to create PostgreSQL database and save matching JSONs there.
+Plan is to finish PostgreSQL database support and save matching JSONs there.